Danes (tribe): Iron Age

-In the Nordic Iron Age, the Danes were based in present-day Denmark, the southern part of present-day Sweden, including Scania, and in Schleswig, now Northern Germany.
-In Schleswig, they initiated the large fortification of Danevirke to mark the southern border of their realm.
-It was extended several times, also in the centuries after the Iron Age.
-Up until around the 6th century, Jutland is described as being the homeland of the Jutes, a Germanic tribe.
+In the Nordic Iron Age, the Danes were based in present-day Zealand and Scania (and neighbouring parts of present-day Sweden).
+Until around the 6th century, Jutland was the homeland of two other Germanic tribes: the Jutes in what is now North Jutland, and the Angles in South Jutland (especially Angeln).

-The Widsith mentions a couple of semi-mythical kings in relation to the Danes of the Iron Age.
-Sigar who ruled the sea-Danes and Offa who ruled both the Danes and the Angles.
+The Widsith mentions two semi-mythical kings in relation to the Danes of the Iron Age.
+Sigar who ruled the "Sea-Danes" and Offa who ruled both Danes and Angles.
 Centuries later, Saxo lists for the first time the Danes entire lineage of semi-mythical kings, starting from King Dan.
 As Saxo's texts are the first written accounts of Denmark's history, and hence the Danes, his sources are largely surviving legends, folk lore and word of mouth.

 The royal seat and capital of the Danes was located on Zealand near Lejre and constituted what has later been dubbed the Lejre Kingdom, ruled by the Skjöldung dynasty.

+Some time around the middle of the First Millennium, both Jutland and Angeln became part of Danish kingdom or kingdoms.
+So was southern Schleswig (now the northernmost part of Germany) – the site of Danevirke, a large set of fortifications reportedly built by Danes to mark the southern border of their realm.
+It was extended several times in later centuries.